avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Computers
-* Do you often use a computer?
-* How do you usually get online?
-* Do you prefer desktops or laptops?
-* What do you use your computer for?
-* Do you think it is important to learn how to use a computer?
 ## Daily routine
 * When do you usually get up in the morning?
 * Do you usually have the same routine every day?